iv-org/documentation/docs/improve-public-instance.md

         - "127.0.0.1:3000:3000"
    ```

-5. Update your CRON for restarting Invidious.
+5. Update your cronjobs to restart Invidious (if you use cron).
    Instead of restarting a single Docker container you will now need to restart 6 containers (adjust if you added or removed number of containers).
    Replace with these CRON lines:
    ```